Kasautii Zindagii Kay (2018 TV series): Plot

-Anurag Basu and Prerna Basu are twin flames made for each other, yet forced to go through several trials of life to be together.
+Anurag Basu and Prerna Sharma are twin flames made for each other, yet forced to overcome obstacles to be together.

 Set in Kolkata, the story focuses on Anurag and Prerna who study in the same university.
 Fate keeps pulling them towards each other and as they get to know one another, they slowly form a bond of trust, understanding and friendship.
-Prerna starts falling for Anurag.
+Anurag's mother, Mohini wants a daughter-in-law who can match the status and wealth of the Basu family and is disappointed to see Anurag and Prerna's closeness.
+Prerna falls for Anurag.
+But Naveen, an evil man blackmails Prerna to marry him.
+Anurag senses something is not right so he decides to reveal Naveen's hidden colours and save Prerna's life.
+Naveen is exposed and arrested.
+In between all these incidents, Prerna and Anurag fall in love with each other.

 Komolika Chaubey is an arrogant, selfish, evil and narcissistic woman.
-While Anurag realizes his feelings for Prerna, Komolika starts getting obsessed with him.
-Anurag and Prerna confess their feelings, consummate their relationship, and plan to marry.
-Seeing them plan a future together, Komolika creates misunderstandings between them.
-She asks Anurag to marry her in order to save Prerna's house.
-Compelled and helpless, Anurag agrees.
+While Anurag realizes his feelings for Prerna, Komolika becomes obsessed with him, even though her sister, Mishka is in an alliance with him.
+Naveen abducts Prerna but Anurag saves her.
+Anurag and Prerna confess their feelings to one another, consummate their relationship, and plan to marry.
+Seeing them plan a future together, Komolika plots to create misunderstandings between them.
+She poisons Mohini which nearly kills her and when Anurag's father Moloy and Prerna's father Rajesh discover her truth, she even causes their accident, in which Moloy becomes comatose and Prerna loses her father.
+Moloy knows Komolika's real face but is unable to say it to anyone as he becomes paralysed.
+Komolika further asks Anurag to marry her in order to save Prerna's house.
+Compelled and helpless, Anurag agrees and this makes Mohini happy.
 Unaware of the truth, Prerna is left shocked.
-Dazed, she gets hit by a car and is taken to the hospital, where she is revealed to be pregnant.
+Dazed, she is hit by a car and taken to the hospital, where she is revealed to be pregnant.